jsampley/hello-world/README.md

 # hello-world
-Hello world assignment for Dr. Birkenkrahe
+__Hello world assignment for Dr. Birkenkrahe

+I can never write about myself when prompted